strikles/strikles.github.io/README.md

 0. [**Tiago Jorge Roque**](https://www.facebook.com/tiago.j.roque) (Neighbor of Gonçalo Bandeira Duarte)
 0. João Leiria (a former [Tapada Crew](https://www.tapadacrew.com/) employee @WorldCrewEvents.
 Employees at Tapada Crew have ties to Colégio Militar and neighbors of Gonçalo Bandeira Duarte)
 0. A very large number of individuals associated to the former owners of ["Água pela Barba" next to Jardim do Adamastor at Rua do Almada, Lisboa](https://goo.gl/maps/S5dwABC3DVC2Zsjv9) some of which were recruited and sent to the Netherlands (like Jessica owner of the mobile phone +31 684166784) and involved their social groups (which include a couple consisting of a DJ who goes by the name of Dresh, his influential father who I never met and his girlfriend who may be a psychiatrist).
-0. Carla Maria Marinho Rodrigues (who seems determined to force self-harm as revenge for insinuating she was a cocaine addict) and Nuno Correia.
+0. Carla Maria Marinho Rodrigues - who seems determined to force self-harm as revenge for insinuating she was a cocaine addict) and Nuno Correia.
-0. [Nuno Correia](https://pt.linkedin.com/in/nuno-correia-383a86154) (may be acting in criminal association with his mother, a nurse who claimed Portuguese doctors were better than Doctors in the Netherlands in a possible attempt to manipulate me to live with my mother in Portugal.
+0. [Nuno Correia](https://pt.linkedin.com/in/nuno-correia-383a86154) - may be acting in criminal association with his mother, a nurse who claimed Portuguese doctors were better than Doctors in the Netherlands in a possible attempt to manipulate me to live with my mother in Portugal.
 His mother is my mothers neighbor at the 12th floor).
 I worked for Nuno for 3 day at Merkkurio Digital and I hope other members of his family (like his father and his brother) haven't turned the Justice System in the Netherlands into a Theatrical Circus.

 These individuals enforce a cognitive impairment extrajudicial sentence, direct violence towards others (including women, my parents, police officers, psychiatrists and medical personnel) sabotage everything I do, including maintaining a regular breathing pattern, attempting to force self-harm instead, making it impossible to find a job working in the physical vicinity of others, trying to craft numerous psychological traumas and forcing me to live in celibacy and solitude to avoid arguments and violent confrontations.